Advent of Code 2015 - Day 5 - Doesn't He Have Intern-Elves For This?

 };

 We now need to harness back-references in both defined pattern matches.
-In the first instance we now wish to ensure that at least one repeated pair sequence exists (i.e. abcdeab, abab), however, cases of overlapping must be excluded (such as aaa or bbb).
-To achieve this we capture groups of two letters, and then ensure that zero or more letters appear before we see this capture groups value again.
-The second rule requires that the string must include a letter triplet which contains the same letter at the start and end.
-Again, we can harness a back-reference to capture the starting letter, ensure that a single letter appears in the middle and finally validate that the captured value is present at the end.
+In the first instance, we must ensure that at least one repeated pair sequence exists (e.g., abcdeab, abab); however, cases of overlapping must be excluded (such as aaa or bbb).
+To achieve this, we capture groups of two letters and then ensure that zero or more letters appear before we see this captured group’s value again.
+The second rule requires that the string includes a letter triplet that contains the same letter at the start and end.
+Again, we use a back-reference to capture the starting letter, ensure that a single letter appears in the middle, and finally validate that the captured value is present at the end.

-When we combine these sub-rules together we are then able to validate the string listing again, tallying up how many strings are now deemed nice 🌟.
+When we combine these sub-rules, we can validate the string listing again, tallying up how many strings are now deemed nice 🌟.

-Again, we can alternately leverage more features provided to us by Regular Expressions and solve the problem within a single pattern like so:
+Again, we can alternatively leverage more features provided to us by Regular Expressions and solve the problem within a single pattern like so:

 const part2 = (input: string): number =>